 According to Oberlo.com, more than 1.9 billion people purchased online in 2019, and with so many marketplaces and free tools available at the moment, it’s easier than ever to start your own eCommerce business and join the online shopping market.

-In this article, we will be providing a detailed guide with a step-by-step guide from choosing your niche, business model to build your store, and how to sell them.
+In this article, we will be providing a detailed guide with step-by-step guide from choosing your niche, and business model to building your store, and how to sell them.

 1. Choose your niche.

 You might already know what you want to sell.
 Perhaps you could create one-of-a-kind hats and scarves and want to bring them to a wider audience through an Etsy shop.